score-spec/docs/content/en/docs/Get started/Transform/humanitec.md

 {{% /alert %}}

-Use `score-humanitec` to run the target Platform CLI tool and output the deployment delta details.
+Use `score-humanitec` to run the target Score implementation tool and output the deployment delta details.

 To deploy an updated service to the remote environment with `score-humanitec` run the following command.